m2osw/snapwebsites/snapdatabase/doc/FILE-FORMAT.md

     is useful to avoid having to fix the data of millions of rows all at once when we can do it incrementally (or even not at all if the data is pretty much considered immutable).

+* Table Expiration Date (`time_t`)

+    A date when the table is to be dropped.

+    This is generally used by temporary tables.
+Say you need a table for a few hours, you could set the expiration date to `now + 1 day`.
+    If somehow your code doesn't come around dropping the table properly (i.e. it crashes along the way, your code is a tad bit flaky, etc.) then even though the table is marked as being temporary, it would stick around.
+This is because the cluster survives shutdowns (at least it is expected to survive and run forever--no down time ever).

+    Just like the Expiration Date of a row or a cell, the table Expiration Date is recorded and an Event Dispatcher Timer object will wake us up when the table times out and gets deleted.
+Note that once a table has expired, any access to that table fail with an error.

+    **TBD:** do we really want to support temporary tables?
+It's often used in SQL, but here, maybe we could instead look into having a feature to create memory tables instead.
+That way it can be made non-block based. i.e. the whole set of the data can be kept in maps (one map per index).
+Especially, we do not have a way to create a table dynamically.
+Only tables which have an XML definition in the context repository are created.
+So I'm not totally sure we want to support such here.
+At the same time, having a `memory_cache` table could be really cool too (possibly just on the front ends).

 * Indirect Index (`uint64_t`)